Barchester Pilgrimage: Analysis and criticisms

-The style of the novel has been extrapolated to be a result of Knox’ admiration of Trollope’s Barsetshire.
-Knox used a “respectfully imitative prose style” to that of Trollope’s in his original writings, interpreted to be allowing him to continue the story in an authentic manner.
-It has further been discussed that such allusive writing allowed Knox to write Barchester Pilgrimage in a manner that was “recognisably Trollopean”.
+The style of the novel has been extrapolated to be a result of Knox' admiration of Trollope's Barsetshire.
+Knox used a "respectfully imitative prose style" to that of Trollope's in his original writings, interpreted to be allowing him to continue the story in an authentic manner.
+It has further been discussed that such allusive writing allowed Knox to write Barchester Pilgrimage in a manner that was "recognisably Trollopean".
 This is exaggerated by Knox consistently referring to Trollope as "my author" in Barchester Pilgrimage.

-The novel itself was around 300 pages long, contrary to Trollope’s lengthy novels such as The Warden, which spanned around 500 to 800 pages.
-This distinction has been suggested to be because Knox’ work was not to create the setting.
-Knox was hence able to maintain the “leisurely” nature of Trollope’s Barsetshire, due to a lack of excessive and detailed descriptions of the settings and the characters.
+The novel itself was around 300 pages long, contrary to Trollope's lengthy novels such as The Warden, which spanned around 500 to 800 pages.
+This distinction has been suggested to be because Knox' work was not to create the setting.
+Knox was hence able to maintain the "leisurely" nature of Trollope's Barsetshire, due to a lack of excessive and detailed descriptions of the settings and the characters.

 Furthermore, some interpretations suggest that Knox did add a personal aspect to the novel, as it is not entirely written in a Trollopean manner.
-Trollope made use of “epistolary chapters” in order to explicitly display character, which was a trait that Knox did not employ in Barchester Pilgrimage.
-On the contrary, a style aspect of Trollope’s that Knox “embraced with glee” was the employment of “stylised names” to name his characters, which is demonstrated through characters such as “Drs.
-Killgerm and Motherwell”.
+Trollope made use of "epistolary chapters" in order to explicitly display character, which was a trait that Knox did not employ in Barchester Pilgrimage.
+On the contrary, a style aspect of Trollope's that Knox "embraced with glee" was the employment of "stylised names" to name his characters, which is demonstrated through characters such as "Drs.
+Killgerm and Motherwell".
 Another key aspect of the novel was the use of satire, which Knox had previously demonstrated in his texts such as 'Enthusiasm' and 'Absolute and Abitofhell'.
 Knox is said to have maintained this satirical nature in the Barsetshire-based series.
-He follows Trollope’s lead yet again in executing a Horatian style of satire, rather than the general Swiftian style.
+He follows Trollope's lead yet again in executing a Horatian style of satire, rather than the general Swiftian style.

 The novel was subject to criticism as well.
-It has been critically discussed that Knox was unable to "grasp Trollope's general attitude - dual and paradoxical".
-Another criticism that the novel received was the fact that Knox, especially in the first chapter, fails to depict the inevitability of Johnny Bold being rejected.
+It has been critically discussed that Knox was unable to "grasp Trollope's general attitude – dual and paradoxical".
+Another criticism that the novel received was that Knox, especially in the first chapter, fails to depict the inevitability of Johnny Bold being rejected.
 This is argued to subdue the original style of Trollope, as the dilemma which Miss Augusta Oriel faced would have been a "first-class catastrophe" in the eyes of Trollope.
 In addition, the same critics argue that the character of Arthur Gresham is perfectly designed to mirror the style of Trollope.
 Another personal element that Knox consistently reiterates is the manner in which the Roman Catholics win almost every encounter in the novel, something that is argued to be inauthentic to even a fair man like Trollope.